ArdentLabs/bootcamp-fall-2017/week2/README.md

     this.name = name;
   }
 }

+// Note: ES7 support is sparse for Node v6 LTS
 ```

 The constructor is a special function that gets called whenever you make a new